 While many things occur during the transaction process, it is most important to understand the two different outcomes of the process - approval and denial.
 In each case, CCBill will attempt to push the transaction data back to your system when your account is configured properly.
 Transaction data sent back to your system after an approval or denial will include the product information you prepared as described earlier in this document.

-The CCBill Background Post System is terminology used to categorize the Approval Post URL and Denial Post URL.
+The CCBill Background Post System is the terminology used to categorize the Approval Post URL and Denial Post URL.
 Essentially the system completes a transaction data push back to your website/system after a transaction has been either approved or declined by CCBill.

 For more information about the CCBill Background Post System see the Background Post User Guide.